 Carnegie Museum of Art’s Conservation Department is staffed by one paintings conservator, one objects conservator, and a secretary.
 From time to time, the department also hosts volunteers, interns, and special project staff.

 The department serves the Museum’s curatorial departments, including Contemporary Art, Decorative Arts, Fine Arts, and the Heinz Architectural Center.
-The Conservation Department also serves The Andy Warhol Museum.

 The department was established in 1981 with one paintings conservator on staff and space for a paintings conservation laboratory.
 With the addition of an objects conservation laboratory in 1991, the physical facility grew to its present size of approximately 2,600 square feet.